lookit/lookit-docs/docs/source/tutorial-second-study.rst

    You want your audio instructions to be as concise as possible, but still friendly and complete.
 Figuring out all the different audio files you need is often a lesson in just how much communication you take for granted in the lab!

-Save your JSON and take a look at what happens.
+Save your protocol and take a look at what happens.
 You should see three phases: a spinning ball with some audio instructions; a "calibration" section where an attention-grabber pops back and forth on the screen (so that your coders will be able to verify they can see the child looking back and forth), and then a test video where two women are talking but we can only hear one of them.

 7. Survey
 ~~~~~~~~~